nethackscoreboard-org/matter/README.md

 **--purge**
 Erase all database entries that match `--logid`, `--server` and `--variant` options.
 If used alone without any specification, all the entries are deleted.

+**--oper**
+Disable all processing of selected sources.

+**--static**
+Make selected sources static, ie. never try to download the source's configured xlogfile, but still process it if it grows or its database entries are purged.

 ### nhdb-stats.pl

 **--noaggr**